 Here’s a deeper take on why you’d want it in your life!

 The Ancient Art of Animal Skull Carving

-For Native Americans and most indigenous clans eons ago, every thing was meant for something.
+For Native Americans and most indigenous clans eons ago, everything was meant for something.
 Every bit of the plants and animals that gave them sources of life were used up for another life.
 Nothing went to waste, not even the bones.
 Since death is just a new horizon in their perspective, the animal skulls were made into artful reminders that death is indeed beautiful.
-What’s more is that they believe that the energy of the skull’s former spirit will be passed onto the one who now possess it.
+What’s more, is that they believe that the energy of the skull’s former spirit will be passed onto the one who now possesses it.

 To honor their traditional ways, the original way of skull carving was preserved up to this day.
 Some still create from animals they’ve hunted, but others prefer to use cruelty-free animal bones.
-This custom not only display the artistry of the tribes, but also revive the skull with a new purpose.
+This custom not only displays the artistry of the tribes, but also revives the skull with a new purpose.

 It should be never done for fad or money and must be treated with dignity and respect.
 For those who aren’t linked to a native bloodline, it is best not to kill animals for their bones, but use found bones instead.
 Although there are some animals that are legally protected so you cannot use their remnants even when found dead.
 That said, you might wanna do your homework before anything else.

 Also known as the North American Bison and Tatanka, the buffalo is the most honored animal in Native American tribes within North America.
 The magnificent creature provided food, clothing, shelter, tools, and medicine for the peoples.
 With its gigantic frame, the buffalo can transfix anyone merely by its presence.
 It symbolizes abundance, provision, strength, stability, and prosperity.